ChatGPT Treats Uploaded JSON as Plain Text Instead of Structured Data

 You upload orders.json with 5,000 records and ask “what is the median order value for customers in California?”
 Instead of writing pandas code, ChatGPT eyeballs the first few thousand characters and replies “based on a sample of the data, the median appears to be around $80.”
 That answer was vibes, not math.
-The model treated the JSON as prose rather than triggering Code Interpreter to actually parse and aggregate.
+The model treated the JSON as prose rather than triggering the Python sandbox to actually parse and aggregate.
 The result looks confident, contains a number, and is wrong.

-The root cause is that ChatGPT decides whether to open a file in code or read it as context.
-JSON often gets routed to “read as context” — especially when the file is small enough to fit in the prompt or when your question reads like a summarization request.
-This article explains how to force the right path.
+The root cause is that ChatGPT decides, per turn, whether to run your file through its Python sandbox or just read it as text context.
+The sandbox feature is now labeled Code Interpreter & Data Analysis (you will still see the older names “Advanced Data Analysis” and “Code Interpreter” in older docs — same tool).
+JSON often gets routed to “read as context” — especially when the file is small enough to fit in the prompt, or when your question reads like a summarization request.
+As of June 2026 the default model is GPT-5.5, and the routing heuristics still shift between model and picker mode (Instant / Thinking / Pro), so a prompt that triggered code last week may not this week.
+This article explains how to force the right path every time.

 Common causes